OpenTidalFarm/OpenTidalFarm/README.md

 ======
 Please cite the following paper if you are using OpenTidalFarm:

 S.W.
 Funke, P.E.
-Funke, M.D.
+Farrell, M.D.
 Piggott, Tidal turbine array optimisation using the adjoint approach, in preparation (2013)

 Installation